Skip to Main Content

 Complex annuities with more features generally have higher commissions than simple annuities.
 An annuity with an extended surrender charge period may mean higher commissions, too.

-With that kind of incentive, it’s little wonder that insurance agents are eager to sign up clients in a complex product.
-It’s also a reason why you may want to consider getting a second opinion from an independent fee-only financial advisor who’s looking out for your interest.
+With that kind of incentive, it’s little wonder that insurance agents may be eager to sign up clients in a complex product.
+It’s also why you may want to consider getting a second opinion from an independent fee-only financial advisor who’s looking out for your best interest.

 Once you put your money into an annuity, it’s generally tied up for an extended period.
 You’ll receive your income stream, and may be able to withdraw some of the principal, but for the most part, your money is locked into the annuity and you have relatively little access to it.

-Because they may rely entirely on the markets for any gain, variable annuities can potentially be quite risky, leaving you with few gains and maybe even losses after years of saving.
-You’ll want to invest any money for the long term to ride through the dips in the market and avoid fees that may come with an early redemption of the annuity if you decide to go that route.
+Because they may rely entirely on the markets for any gain, variable annuities are especially risky, potentially leaving you with few gains and maybe even losses after years of saving.
+You’ll want to invest any money for the long term to ride through the dips in the market and avoid fees that may come with an early withdrawal.

 Alternatives to annuities

 So many kinds of annuities exist because consumers have varying needs.
-But ultimately, annuities aren’t suitable for everyone.
-Here are some alternatives to annuities:
+But ultimately, annuities aren’t the right choice for everyone.
+Here are some alternatives to annuities.

 • Investment portfolio: Strategic investments can help provide extra income during retirement.
 For example, while an annuity may promise you a 4 percent return on your money, a financial advisor may be able to construct a portfolio that earns you 5 percent today and offers a growing stream of dividends in future years.
 Or you could use a robo-advisor to create a balanced portfolio for you at a fraction of the cost.